LightAndLight/categorial-syntax/README.md

 This means that a grammar is a map from String to WordType.
 I think specifying grammars in this way would make it easier to write a programming language with extensible syntax.

-Currently I have a pretty specialized recognizer for a grammar written in the categorial style, but I have no idea how to build a parse tree using that algorithm.
+This repo contains a library for specifying and parsing categorial grammars.
+See `examples` for what that looks like.